raulbm/InternationalCongress/README.md

 ##  ECONOMY AND BUSINESS

 * Success and Failure of university studies in Accounting and Auditing.
+  * Prediction model for university student dropout
+  * Use of Aritificial Intelligence for the analysis of university student abandonment
+  * Statistical software to analyze and make a prediction model
+  * Variables to take into account for the realization of a Prediction Model
 * Production, sustainability and success in the primary sector.
   * Sensory analysis with ML models to improve Cheese production.
 * Predictive Analysis using model decisions to identify Zombie Companies.